What Are the Consequences of Biodiversity Loss?

 Life is resilient.
-After a hurricane has barreled through, uprooting trees, relocating entire microecosystems and lifting sections of beach sand only to drop them in the midst of tropical wetlands… after this destruction, in the eerie calm that follows, nature is rushing in to fill the void.
-Opportunistic species: plants, insects, microorganisms, reptiles, amphibians, small mammals, and migrating birds, help to rebuild an ecosystem, a bit different but still strikingly similar.
+After a hurricane barrels through — uprooting trees, relocating entire microecosystems, and lifting sections of beach sand only to drop them into tropical wetlands — nature begins to respond.
+In the eerie calm that follows, opportunistic species such as plants, insects, microorganisms, reptiles, amphibians, small mammals, and migrating birds rush in to fill the void.
+Ecosystems begin to rebuild, altered but often still functional.

 #1 Urban sprawl